Kenya–Turkey relations: Development cooperation

 Turkey is seeking Kenya as an entry point to the Grand Free Trade Area planned by the East Africa Community Common Market for Eastern and Central Africa (Comesa) and the South Africa Development Community starting mid-2014.

 Kenya is eyeing Turkey as a potential large scale buyer of its tea, coffee and flowers.
 It is also targeting Turkey as a market for diversified goods in line with the new export plan launched in May.

 The Joint Trade Commission envisaged that Turkey would establish an Export Processing Zone in Nairobi as part of its outreach efforts to the regional market.

+Official Visits

 Trade

 Bilateral trade volume reached the level of US$145 million in 2013.

 Turkey's goods exports to Kenya in 2012 were $138 million, $199 million in 2011, exports were up by 1607% from 2002.

 Kenya exported goods worth $17 million in 2012, $14.7 million in 2011, imports were up by 781% from 2002.

 The trade surplus of goods with Turkey was $120.1 million in 2012, a 53.5% decrease $184.4 million over 2011.
 Meaning that trade between both countries were more balanced.

 Numerous companies from Turkey especially those involved in construction have operations in Kenya.

 Turkey targeted to grow the volume of bilateral trade with Kenya to a worth of $500 million.